gitKirkChan/beyond-notes/README.md

 java -jar target/notes-api-1.0.0-SNAPSHOT.jar
 ```

+Run *curl* commands to interface with the RESTful web services.
+This application does not have a frontend GUI.

 ### Run *prod* configurations
 There are two application configurations available: *dev* and *prod*.
 The default Spring profile is *dev*.
 To launch the application with *prod*, modify the **java** command like so:
 ```shell